Code-Institute-Submissions/Visit-East-Cork/README.md

 The wireframe mockups gave me a basic idea of how best to lay out each individual element that I wanted to incorporate into the project and how that would impact and enhance the user experience.
 As the project progressed, how best to place each of these elements became apparent.

 ### 1.6 Surface
-A blue and white colour scheme was initially decided upon to give a clean and crisp image to the site, I decided to add a teal colour, particularly for buttons and hover elemenets early on in the project.
-I chose the Quicksand font from Google Fonts as it fit in with my intended design.
-A mixture of rounded borders and angled borders as well as shadowing appear on different elements throughout the site in order to improve visual appeal.
+A blue and white colour scheme was initially decided upon to give a clean and crisp image to the site, I decided to add a teal colour, particularly for buttons and hover elemenets.
+I chose the Josefin font from Google Fonts as I found that it reminded me of the text on classic travel posters.
+Shadows and rounded borders appear on a number of elements on the site to add depth and to keep it interesting.
 ***

+<span id="features"></span>

+## 2. Features

+### 2.1 Welcome Image
+Users are welcomed to the page with a large hero or welcome image and a Jumbrotron containing a welcome message.
+The image zooms slowly towards to user when the page loads.
+Text below the main image gives users instructions on how to use the site.

+### 2.2 Information Cards with Toggle and Map Zoom Features
+The information cards below the site instructions utilise JQuery Toggle to provide users with information on areas of East Cork.
+When the user clicks on the "Show More" button on each card, more informaiton will appear about that location and the map will centre on that location also.

+### 2.3 Google Maps API
+The Google Maps section of the website contains a large map with preloaded, customised markers that show a particular point of interst on the map.
+When w user clicks on the custom icon, an information window will be displayed showcasing an image of the point of interest and its name.

+### 2.4 Google Places Autocomplete Search
+A custom search bar is embedded in the top left corner of the map.
+This search bar allows users to search the area of the map for other points of interest that are not highlighted by custom markers.
+This search will show local businesses including shops, bars, restaurants, hotels and other businesses within the boandaries of the map.

+### 2.5 Contact Form
+Below the map, a contact form invites users to send a message to the site owner if the require further information.
+This is a functional and opeerational contact form powered by EmailJS.
+When users submit their query after filling out the required boxed, a message will display in the browser window telling them if their message was sent successfully or if it failed.

+### 2.5 Footer
+The footer of the Visit East Cork webpage contains contact informaion and social media links that invite users to keep in contact with the site owner.
+A weather forecast and current temperature display for the Cork area is also contained within the footer.
+This is a custom forecast provided by the Openweathermap API.

 ## Scope